 Underneath that you’ll see tabs like “Intellipan” and “Color Panel” and “Audibility”.
 Unless you’re really into audio engineering, those don’t affect us, so just don’t touch them.
 The only things you should really be touching in this area are the fader gain (which raises or lowers your microphone volume if you don’t have a gain knob on your mic already) and the B1 & B2 buttons.
 Basically, you always want those to be on

-Hardware Input 2: This will be your CABLE Output, and unlike the normal Microphone we want A1 & B2 only to be highlighted.
+Hardware Input 2: This will be your CABLE Output (or Microphone VB-Audio Virtual Cable if you are using the updated version), and unlike the normal Microphone we want A1 & B2 only to be highlighted.
 We’ll go through its meaning in a little bit, but basically this is what your audience will be hearing

 Hardware Input 3: if you have a second microphone in a room that you want to use, you’ll want to select it here and set it up exactly like you did Hardware Input 1